About Marie Force

 Something that had lain dormant for years kicked into gear in the aftermath of my mother’s death.
 I asked myself——what are you waiting for?
 What meaning will it have to finally write that book if you wait until neither of your parents——the two people who always said you had it in you——aren’t around to read it?
 I firmly believe my mother is sending me these amazing characters who continue to pop up out of nowhere and lead me on one great adventure after another.
 How else can I possibly explain the incredible things that have happened in the years since she died?

 Line of Scrimmage was my first published book in September of 2008.
 Love at First Flight followed in July of 2009.
 In early 2010, I sold Fatal Affair to Harlequin’s new Carina Press digital-first imprint.
-Fatal Affair was released in July 2010, followed soon after by Fatal Justice, Fatal Consequences, Fatal Destiny, Fatal Flaw, Fatal Deception, Fatal Mistake, Fatal Jeopardy, Fatal Scandal, Fatal Frenzy and Fatal Identity, with much more to come in Sam and Nick’s incredible journey.
+Fatal Affair was released in July 2010, followed soon after by Fatal Justice, Fatal Consequences, Fatal Destiny, Fatal Flaw, Fatal Deception, Fatal Mistake, Fatal Jeopardy, Fatal Scandal, Fatal Frenzy, Fatal Identity and Fatal Threat out in 2017, with much more to come in Sam and Nick’s incredible journey.
 In late 2015, the Fatal Series moved to Harlequin’s HQN line in a major new deal that will take the series to book 13.
 As far as I’m concerned, Sam and Nick are just getting started!

 Going back to 2010, authors were getting more and more excited about the opportunity to publish direct to readers via Kindle Direct Publishing.
 I decided to test the waters and published True North in November 2010 and The Fall in December 2010.
 Everyone Loves a Hero was released in February 2011, and I followed that with the release of the following books in 2011: The Wreck, Maid for Love, Fool for Love, Ready for Love, Georgia on My Mind, Treading Water, Marking Time and Starting Over.
 Many of these books were written years earlier and were sitting on my hard drive waiting for the right avenue to get to readers.
 At the end of 2012, I wrote another book in the Treading Water series called Coming Home, which picked up Reid and Kate’s story from Marking Time ten years later.
 This was a story readers asked me to write, and I was delighted to give them what they wanted.

 All You Need Is Love, Book 1 in my new Green Mountain Series from Berkley, was released on Feb.
 4, 2014 and was a New York Times and USA Today bestseller.
 I Want to Hold Your Hand, I Saw Her Standing There, And I Love Her, You’ll Be Mine, It’s Only Love and Ain’t She Sweet have all been New York Times bestsellers.
-With 10 Abbott siblings and lots of cousins nearby in Vermont, I expect to write the Green Mountain Series for a long time to come.
+In 2017, I launched the Butler, Vermont Series with the release of Every Little Thing that picks up right where Ain’t She Sweet left off.
+With 10 Abbott siblings and lots of cousins nearby in Vermont, I expect to write the Butler, Vermont Series for a long time to come.